st0012/blog/from_byebug_to_debug.md

 domain: st0012.hashnode.dev
 ---

 Switching to a new debugger and potentially changing your debugging process could be scary.
-So I hope this post can help you get familiar with [`ruby/debug`](https://github.com/ruby/debug) and determine whether to switch to it.
+So I hope this post can help you get familiar with [`ruby/debug`](https://github.com/ruby/debug) and make the migration smoother.

 (In the rest of the article, I'll use `debug` to refer to `ruby/debug`)